schloerke/gqlr/README.md

 ## Overview

 GraphQL is a data "query language created by Facebook in 2015 for describing the capabilities and requirements of data models for client‐server applications".
-The [GraphQL specification can be read on their hosted GitHub](http://facebook.github.io/graphql/).
-A [cliff notes version is described on Facebook's GitHub](https://github.com/facebook/graphql).
-To learn more about the GraphQL language, I highly recommend [Facebook's public GraphQL website](http://graphql.org/learn/).
+The [GraphQL specification can be read on their hosted GitHub](https://graphql.github.io/graphql-spec/).
+A [cliff notes version is described on GraphQL's GitHub](https://github.com/graphql/graphql-spec).
+To learn more about the GraphQL language, I highly recommend [GraphQL's website](http://graphql.org/learn/).

-This package pulls inspiration from [Facebook's graphql-js](https://github.com/graphql/graphql-js) and [Mathew Mueller's graph.ql](https://github.com/matthewmueller/graph.ql).
+This package pulls inspiration from [graphql-js](https://github.com/graphql/graphql-js) and [Mathew Mueller's graph.ql](https://github.com/matthewmueller/graph.ql).
 I wanted the full functionality of GraphQL, but I didn't want to force users to write full object definitions when can already be defined with GraphQL syntax.

 `gqlr` merges R's rapid development speed with the consistent query language of GraphQL.